syncfusion-content/javascript-docs/js/WebAPI/XlsIO.md

          }

 ```
-> Using the above code example we can generate the Excel Document with different formulae.
+> Using the above code example we can generate the Excel document with different formulae.

 ## ReadFormula

 [POST&nbsp;&nbsp;/Api/XlsIO/ReadFormula](http://js.syncfusion.com/demos/ejservices/api/XlsIO/ReadFormula)

-To read the formula string as well as value from the Excel Document.
+To read the formula string as well as value from the Excel document.

 ### Response information